shayypy/khl-api/mobile-api.md

 - WHL: `https://khl.api.webcaster.pro/api/whl_mobile`
 - MHL: `https://khl.api.webcaster.pro/api/mhl_mobile`

+All of the above may also be substituted with `_site` in place of `_mobile`, but you should avoid doing so since there is little evidence of it being supported as widely.

 ## Common query parameters

 These parameters are used by the apps for almost all requests.